scalacenter/scala-advent-of-code/docs/puzzles/day8.md

 #### Parsing the input file

-for part 1 we only need to read the four digit display section of each line, we can parse this from a line with the following function `getDisplay`:
+For part 1 we only need to read the four digit display section of each line, we can parse this from a line with the following function `getDisplay`:
 ```scala
 def getDisplay(line: String): String = line.split('|')(1).trim